JPricey/handy-solver/README.md

 6:
 cargo run -p cli --bin exhaustive_search --release -- --pile "9D > 11B > 10A > 8D > 20D" --win --turns 3 --rev
 ```

-## Notes / Future Work
-Ideas for future work:
-- Use a neural network for modelling state instead of a feature based heuristic function
-- More sophisticated search algorithm
-- Support for multithreading
-- Improvements to the web GUI
-- Puzzle generator